 Second, violence cannot simply be equated as coercive action.
 The above example holds regardless of the man’s willing cooperation.
 He may be unwilling to have his leg amputated.
 Similarly, a person threatening suicide may not wish to be pulled from the ledge against her will, but surely it is no violence to violate her preference in this case.
 Violating the will of another cannot by itself constitute a violent act.

 Third, at the very least violence entails “ill-will” or “the will to harm.”
 But what sort of harm constitutes violence?
-Implicit in the notion of harm (as with violence) is some understanding of the ‘end’ or ‘good’ against which an action is measured.
+Some understanding of the ‘end’ or ‘good’ against which an action is measured is implicit in the notion of harm as violence.
 We only harm others with respect to this ‘good’.

 Fourth, ‘good’ and ‘well-being’ as defined by whom?
 What constitutes the good which functions as the ‘end’ or ‘measure’ against which actions may be considered violent?
 As noted above, it cannot be the desires or preferences of the person who is the object of some action.
 The man may not want his leg amputated.
 A child may demand a diet exclusively comprised of sugar.
 And so they may falsely view amputation or having to eat vegetables as a violation of their ‘good’ and thus an act of violence against them.
 But surely the parent does violence to a child by indulging his/her preferences.
 Violence cannot be equated in any simplistic way with violating the desires or preferences of another.

 What about the end desired or intended by the subject of some act?
 Is the subject an infallible guide to that good which defines violence?
 This too is unlikely.
-If the receiver of some action may falsely perceive her own ‘good’ (previous paragraph), so also may the doer/subject of some action falsely perceive his own good and the good of another toward whom he acts.
-This implies some transcendent good, some good against which personal preferences are themselves measured.
+If the receiver of some action may falsely perceive her own ‘good’ (previous paragraph), so also may the doer/subject of some action falsely perceive the good of another for whose sake he believes himself to be acting.
+This makes knowing the precise form of the good in many circumstances a complex and frustrating affair.
+But it does imply some transcendent good, some good against which personal preferences are themselves measured.
 Hence, violence is as relative as the morality informing the perceptions of ‘good’ and ‘evil’ used to define actions as violent or not.
 To the extent morality is relative to individual perceptions and tastes, violence is equally relative.
 Point is: Violence is (at least) a perspective on behavior viewed relative to one’s understanding of some desired good.
-However, not all violations of the desired ends of others constitute violence against them.
+And as stated above, not all violations of the desires of others constitute violence against them.
 Hence:

 …some transcendent good has to be assumed for it to be the case that violence even exists (even if no individual can claim to have an infallible perspective on that good), for the very notion of violence against another presumes a relation between subject and object that is embraced by a good which is not reducible to the perspectives of the related individuals but by which they are embraced.
 And this transcendent good must embrace all that exists since all that exists is related and implicated in the actions of its parts.